PART 6: WELCOME CHANGE

 The other two guys laughed.
 “What, she gonna call someone?” the first man inquired, seemingly asserting himself as the leader of the group.
 “Come on buddy, we said we didn’t mind you coming along, but don’t start acting crazy, okay?”

 The second man made a comment also, but Carrie didn’t catch it.
 She’d noticed the date on the coin.
 It was from this year.
 Frank’s present.
 It wasn’t a quarter, but could they use… did he mean… Her head snapped back up.
-“You KNOW?”
+“You know?” she gasped.

-“Whoa girlie, easy there,” said the person she’d conjectured as the leader.
-He bent down next to her.
+“Whoa girlie, easy there,” said the person she’d conjectured as the leader, as he bent down next to her.
 “Don’t mind whatzizname, he’s just tagging along with us because he doesn’t know the trails.
 Guy seems a bit loopy if you ask me, I wouldn’t worry about guarding his loose change.”

 Carrie heaved in a deep breath.
 “I’ll be fine.
-Once THIS guy gives me some answers,” she retorted, standing up straight again as she tried to summon up enough strength for a good rant.
+Once THIS guy gives me some answers,” she retorted, standing up straight again.
+She tried to summon up enough strength for a good rant.

 The heavens opened up and the rain began to pour down.

 ‘Why the hell am I running?’
 Carrie asked herself.
 She wasn’t the type to simply obey anyone like that, let alone a stranger.
-Of course, she was hardly at her best right now… yet the way that mysterious guy had spoken to her, it had seemed so insistent.
+Of course, she was hardly at her best right now… yet the way that mysterious guy had spoken to her, it had seemed so important to do what he’d said.

 “Well… we’re getting out of here,” Carrie stated, producing the nickel as she collapsed down next to him.